0xfce/Injector/README.md

 # Injector
-Just a simple dll injector for dll cheats, anti-virus might flag because the in general injecting something into a process is generally used in trojans and viruses. build the project on your own.
+Just a simple dll injector for dll cheats, anti-virus might flag because in general injecting something into a process is generally used in trojans and viruses. build the project on your own.

 ## How to use
 ```sh